 The estimated total number of students at the institution eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965, and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act, is 22,500.

 As of Oct.
 15, 2020 the University has disbursed the entire $8,647,589 of these emergency grant funds to 4,207 students.
 This constitutes the final reporting of CARES Emergency Financial Aid Grant funding.

 Housing Relocation Allowance

-A $400 allowance for relocation expenses for undergraduate students who are financial aid need-based grant recipients that move home from on-campus to their permanent residence will be added to the “living with parents” fall cost of attendance (“student budget”) and funded with CARES Act institutional funds.
-No application is required for these funds.
+A $400 allowance for relocation expenses for undergraduate students who are financial aid need-based grant recipients that moved home from on-campus to their permanent residence was added to the “living with parents” fall cost of attendance (“student budget”) and funded with CARES Act institutional funds.
+No application was required for these funds.
 Students who canceled their on-campus housing contracts by the Aug.
 31, 2020 deadline and did not indicate living in an off-campus apartment were automatically awarded the relocation allowance.

 How much Institutional Portion funding was the University awarded through the CARES Act?

 $8,647,588, half of the total CARES Act funding.
 As of Dec.
 31, 2020 the University has disbursed $2,288,150 of this Institutional Portion of its CARES Act funds to 2,443 students.